 Erectile dysfunction, or ED, is the most common presenting issue I see with my clients.
-It ranges from occasional to permanent, and affects millions of men and male bodied people in this country.
+It ranges from occasional to permanent, and affects millions of men in this country.
 As far as I know, all men have had the experience at some point in their life of wanting to have, and not being able to, get an erection.

 What causes ED?

 Some physical causes of ED include lifestyle choices such as smoking, poor diet and lack of exercise.
 These can contribute to such diseases as diabetes, a well known cause of ED.
 Certain drugs and prescription medications can also interfere with erectile function.